A server fails.

 3) Doing Backups Manually.

 Whether it’s switching tapes, making a manual backup through your software, or simply making a copy of a file, this is time spent not producing.
-Worse yet, without the proper policies and technology in place, you may find that all that time was wasted, and your backups may be unusable.
+Worse yet, without the proper policies and technology in place, you may find that all that time was wasted, and your backups may be unusable during a disaster.

 Solution: Use automation as much as possible to backup and verify your critical and non-critical data on-site and on the cloud.
-Deduplication, encryption, and shadow copy technologies can help your company securely and quickly maintain proper, restorable backups of your data.
+Deduplication, encryption, and shadow copy technologies can help your company securely and quickly maintain proper, restorable backups of your data and minimize

 4) Not Managing Your Company’s Bandwidth.